crh19970307/MVIG_SJTU_training_deep-learning/README.md

 Faster R-CNN, is composed of two modules.
 The first module is a deep fully convolutional network that proposes regions, and the second module is the Fast R-CNN detector that uses the proposed regions.

 The process of training consists of 4 steps.

 1.Train the RPN.

-2.Train a separate detection network by Fast R-CNN 3.Use the detector network to initialize RPN training, but fix the shared convolutional layers and only fine-tune the layers unique to RPN.
+2.Train a separate detection network by Fast R-CNN

+3.Use the detector network to initialize RPN training, but fix the shared convolutional layers and only fine-tune the layers unique to RPN.

 4.Keeping the shared convolutional layers fixed, fine-tune the unique layers of Fast R-CNN.

 ####[Yolo9000](http://pjreddie.com/darknet/yolo/)
+Better Faster Stronger

+YOLO9000 is a real-time framework for detection more than 9000 object categories by jointly optimizing detection and classification.
+We use WordTree to combine data from various sources and our joint optimization technique to train simultaneously on ImageNet and COCO.
+YOLO9000 is a strong step towards closing the dataset size gap between detection and classification.
 ###Pose Estimation
 ####[RMPE](https://cvsjtu.wordpress.com/rmpe-regional-multi-person-pose-estimation/)
 ####[Cao et al](https://github.com/ZheC/Realtime_Multi-Person_Pose_Estimation)